umrlastig/laura-wenclik/README.md

 Then, Github should switch to this new gh-pages branch, to contains only the license and the readme files from the master branch.
 Arrived here, you already have your homepage at the following address "https://umrlastig.github.io/name_of_your_repo".
 For now, the homepage is quite empty and only displays the content of the readme.md file.

 ## Clone the repository on your computer
 From now on, most of the work to create your homepage will be done from your desktop computer and not online on the Github website anymore.
-So, you need to clone your repository on your computer.
+So, you need to clone your repository on your computer (the one you created on Github in the last step).
 You have two options to clone the repository with a git terminal, or with the [Github Desktop application](https://desktop.github.com/).

 ### Clone with Git terminal